 When you have a successful payout, you can receive compensation for your lost income and superannuation, the cost of medical expenses and rehabilitation, pain and suffering, and home care costs.

-What is the Third Party Insurance Claim Process?
+What is the Third-Party Insurance Claim Process?

-- Complete and lodge claim
+- Complete and lodge the claim

 - You receive lodgement confirmation.